0xRick/0xRick.github.io/_posts/2019-8-17-helpline.md

 Global Group memberships     *None
 The command completed successfully.
 ```
-#### `zachary` is a member of a local group called `Event Log Readers`, maybe there is something in the event log, I queried the event log with `wevtutil` and saved the output in a file :
+<br> `zachary` is a member of a local group called `Event Log Readers`, maybe there is something in the event log, I queried the event log with `wevtutil` and saved the output in a file :
 ```
 C:\Windows\System32\spool\drivers\color>wevtutil qe security /rd:true /f:text /r:helpline /u:HELPLINE\zachary /p:0987654321 > eventlog.txt
 wevtutil qe security /rd:true /f:text /r:helpline /u:HELPLINE\zachary /p:0987654321 > eventlog.txt

 C:\Windows\System32\spool\drivers\color>
 ```
-#### The output was a very long one so I searched for interesting stuff like usernames, by searching  for `tolu` I got this `net use` command which had `tolu's` password :
+<br> The output was a very long one so I searched for interesting stuff like usernames, by searching  for `tolu` I got this `net use` command which had `tolu's` password :
 ```
 C:\Windows\System32\spool\drivers\color>type eventlog.txt | findstr tolu
 type eventlog.txt | findstr tolu